 The biggest choice of accommodation around Petra is in Wadi Musa.
 It’s a nearby town, where most of the tourist accommodation is located.
 That’s where we spent 2 from 3 nights in the area.

 $$ Rocky Mountain Hotel – centrally located and very nicely decorated hotel.
 I loved their lounge/restaurant area with a balcony and a traditional Jordanian design.
+Check the prices and availability here.

 $$ Cave – For something a little bit different you can actually stay in the cave in Little Petra.
 Wild camping in Petra in the caves is illegal, so don’t even try that.
-However, on Airbnb, you can find an over 2000 years old cave, rented by Ayman, whose parents used to live there.

 DAY 6 – Wadi Rum

 In the morning we drove to Wadi Rum area.
 Wadi Rum is truly a place out of this planet – the Martian movie wasn’t made there without a reason.
 The red sand, eroded rocks, and the long shadows give this place an incredible feeling.
 It’s worth to stay there at least one night (we spent two), to truly immerse in the environment and Bedouin culture.
+Here you can find Wadi Rum camping guide with the best Bedouin camps on the desert.

 If you leave early, you’ll manage to catch the daily jeep tour, that will take you around all the important sites in the desert.
 The company organizing the tours would normally communicate with you about the times of departure.
 We agreed to meet with Nadjah from Wadi Rum Green Desert at 10 am and it was good timing.